 - 2 tablespoons cinnamon

-- Prepare the dough: Heat milk to a light boil, turning off heat when it reaches the scalding point (when small bubbles appear across the top).
+- Heat milk to a light boil, turning off heat when it reaches the scalding point (when small bubbles appear across the top).

 - Stir in melted butter, sugar, salt, and ground cardamom.
 Let mixture cool until “finger-warm” (still quite warm, but just cool enough to touch).

 - Stir in yeast and let sit for 10 minutes.

 - Add flour to mixture 1/2 cup at a time until dough is firm and pulls away from the sides of your mixing bowl.
 (If using a stand mixer, exchange the mixing paddle for the dough hook after you’ve added the first 5 cups of flour.
 Use the dough hook to mix and knead the dough as you add the remaining 3 to 4 cups of flour.)

 - Cover the dough in the mixing bowl with a clean towel and let rise until doubled, about 1 hour.

 - Punch down the dough following this first rise, remove from the bowl, and knead lightly on a floured surface until smooth and shiny.
 Divide dough into two halves.

 - Roll each half of dough into a 12 by 18-inch rectangle.
 Brush each rectangle well using the 1/3 cup melted butter.

 - Combine sugar and cinnamon in a small bowl; sprinkle evenly over the 2 rectangles.
 Starting at one of the long sides, roll each rectangle like a jelly roll to form an 18-inch-long cylinder.